-If the alert does not clear by the end of your drive, inspect and clean the front camera area at the top center of the windshield before your next planned drive.
-Check the camera surface for condensation, dirt, or other debris and attempt to clear any obstruction.
-See the About Autopilot on page 88 sections "How It Works" and "Cleaning Cameras and Sensors" for more on front camera location and tips for careful cleaning.
+This is often a temporary issue that clears up on its own.
+If the alert does not clear by the end of your drive:

+- Inspect and clean the front camera area at the top center of the windshield before your next planned drive. - Check the camera surface for condensation, dirt, or other debris and attempt to clear any obstruction.

+See the About Autopilot on page 78 sections "How It Works" and "Cleaning Cameras and Sensors" for more information on clearing dirt or debris from that area of the vehicle.